-School-Wide Attendance Plan: It is the responsibility of each student to arrive to school and class on time and to attend school and class regularly.

-Absences: As in adult in the working world, regular and punctual attendance is absolutely essential in order to succeed and prosper.
+It is the responsibility of each student to arrive at school, go to class on time, and to attend school and class regularly.
+As an adult in the working world, regular and punctual attendance is absolutely essential in order to succeed.
 This same tenet applies to students in an academic situation.
 Regular and punctual attendance is essential to student success in school.

-Types of Absences:
+Types of Absences per CA Education Code 48200: